Charles Wesley: Legacy

-Wesley is still remembered for his ministry while in St. Simon's Island, Georgia, by the South Georgia Conference of the United Methodist Church; in 1950, the conference opened a Christian retreat center on the island by the banks of the Frederica River, designating it Epworth by the Sea in honour of his and John's birthplace.
+Wesley is still remembered for his ministry while in St. Simon's Island, Georgia, by the South Georgia Conference of the United Methodist Church; in 1950, the conference opened a Christian retreat centre on the island by the banks of the Frederica River, designating it Epworth by the Sea in honour of his and John's birthplace.

-He is commemorated in the Calendar of Saints of the Evangelical Lutheran Church in America on 2 March with his brother John.
-The Wesley brothers are also commemorated on 3 March in the Calendar of Saints of the Episcopal Church.
-Charles is commemorated on 29 March in the Calendar of Commemorations by The Order of Saint Luke; John is commemorated on 2 March; their parents are also commemorated.
+In the 19th century, Charles Wesley's legacy was downplayed by Methodist historians, largely because of his opposition to separating from the Church of England.
+He is remembered (with his brother) in the Church of England with a Lesser Festival on 24 May.

-Charles is remembered (with John) in the Church of England with a Lesser Festival on 24 May.
+He is commemorated in the Calendar of Saints of the Evangelical Lutheran Church in America on 2 March with his brother.
+The brothers are also commemorated on 3 March in the Calendar of Saints of the Episcopal Church.
+Charles is commemorated on 29 March in the Calendar of Commemorations by the Methodist Order of Saint Luke; John is commemorated on 2 March; their parents are also commemorated.

-As a result of his enduring hymnody, the Gospel Music Association recognised his musical contributions to the art of gospel music in 1995 by listing his name in the Gospel Music Hall of Fame.
+As a result of his enduring hymnody, the Gospel Music Association recognised Wesley's musical contributions to the art of gospel music in 1995 by listing his name in the Gospel Music Hall of Fame.

 Wesley's hymns are utilised in not only Methodist churches but other Protestant denominations, and have been adopted by the Roman Catholic Church.
 Wesley wrote two of the so-called Great Four Anglican Hymns: "Hark!
 The Herald Angels Sing" and "Lo!
 He Comes With Clouds Descending".